-This is the most important part of the process.
+This is the most important part of the process pet portrait process.

-3. For a 11 X 14 print the face size needs to be around 1.17 mb.
+For an 11 X 14 print, the face size needs to be around 1.17 MB.
 The dimensions need to be around 1944 X 1944 To find out the size and dimensions of the image.
 Click on the image and it will tell you the size.

-- Taking the picture outside with not work.
+Taking the picture outside will not work.
 But if you are… make sure the sun is behind you (the camera person).
 It will not work if the sun is behind the dog or at high noon.

-- If you are taking the picture in the house.
+If you are taking the picture in the house.
 The sun or light still needs to be behind you or shut the shades/drapes.
 Turn on all the lights in the room you are taking the picture in.
-If it still to dim use your flash.
+If it is still too dim use your flash.

-If you are standing and taking a picture of your fur baby on the floor and they are look up at this will not work.
+If you are standing and taking a picture of your fur baby on the floor and they are looking up at this will not work.

 - Images need to be front facing.
 (Not you looking down at your pet and your pet looking up.)